kbaseattic/mini_kb/README.md

 Mini-KBase vs Full KBase
 ========================

-Mini-KBase is a work in progress, the images below show the mini-kbase services and the full KBase services for comparison
+Mini-KBase is a work in progress, as of March 8, 2018, the images below show the mini-kbase services and the full KBase services for comparison.
+The full set of services available can always be found in the docker-compose.yml file.

 ![Full KBase](images/FullKBaseEnvironment.png)
 ![Mini KBase](images/Mini-KBase.png)